IvaSabotinova/Movies-App/README.md

 There are two basic roles - **admin** and **user**.

 After successful log-in, a **user** can add new movie.
 He can also edit / delete the movies added by him.

 The **admin** can edit / delete other users' records.
 He can also add / edit / delete movies.

+A **star rating** for logged-in users is implemented.

 ### Built With